NY airports, subway reopen, limited East Coast service

 Airports in Philadelphia, Washington, and Boston were all open as well.

 Airlines began winding down schedules on Friday in advance of Irene.
-They canceled more than 12,500 flights, including 1,300 on Monday, according to the online tracking service Flightaware.com.
+They cancelled more than 12,500 flights, including 1,300 on Monday, according to the online tracking service Flightaware.com.

-Delta Air Lines (DAL.N) include US Airways LCC.N, American Airlines AMR.N, United Airlines (UAL.N), and JetBlue Airways (JBLU.O) were most affected.
+Delta Air Lines include US Airways, American Airlines, United Airlines, and JetBlue Airways were most affected.